Julia Hoffman: The Destruction of Collinwood

 Julia and Barnabas feared that a lunar eclipse represented "The Night of the Sun and the Moon," another of the clues from the future.
-Julia attempted to take the children to the tower room to watch the eclipse with her and Quentin, but found them strangely uninterested.
-Not long after, Julia felt the presence of Gerard Stiles in Collinwood, but claimed that it was not as strong as it had been in 1995.
-When Barnabas planned to evacuate the house, Julia was sure that Elizabeth Collins Stoddard would never agree to his plan.
+Julia attempted to take David and Hallie to the tower room to watch the eclipse with her and Quentin, but found them strangely uninterested.
+Not long after, Julia felt the presence of Gerard in Collinwood, but claimed that it was not as strong as it had been in 1995.
+When Barnabas planned to evacuate the house, Julia was sure that Elizabeth would never agree to his plan.
 Julia indicated that, now that Gerard was at Collinwood, they would soon see the effects of his presence, and could use them as proof of the pending disaster.
 She also stated that Gerard's ghost had not yet taken complete control of the house, and wondered how long it would be until he did.
-Quentin soon asked Julia what she had learned about Daphne Harridge, and pretended to joke about his future connection to the ghost, not revealing to Julia that he had already encountered the spirit.
+Quentin soon asked Julia what she had learned about Daphne, and pretended to joke about his future connection to the ghost, not revealing to Julia that he had already encountered the spirit.
 Exasperated, Julia wished that everyone would believe her and Barnabas' fears.
 When Barnabas asked Julia if she believed that Quentin knew nothing to help them, she admitted that she did, thinking that Quentin would not wish harm to come to the children in the house.
 She also noted that the feeling of Gerard's presence had lessened, but that he was still present.
 When Barnabas suggested a séance, Julia opposed the notion, hoping to avoid bringing further evil into the house.

-After Barnabas went to astrologist Sebastian Shaw in an attempt to convince him to complete Carolyn's horoscope and prevent yet another of the clues, Julia received a telephone call at Collinwood, interrupting her perusal of 19th century tax records in an effort to locate Rose Cottage.
-She was shocked to hear the voice of Roxanne Drew (Donna Wandrey) on the line, asking for Barnabas.
+After Barnabas went to astrologist Sebastian Shaw (Christopher Pennock) in an attempt to convince him to complete Carolyn's horoscope and prevent yet another of the clues, Julia received a telephone call at Collinwood, interrupting her perusal of 19th century tax records in an effort to locate Rose Cottage.
+She was shocked to hear the voice of Roxanne Drew on the line, asking for Barnabas.
 To Julia's surprise, Roxanne stated that she was not the same Roxanne the doctor had known previously.
 Julia told Barnabas that he could not proceed with this Roxanne as he had with her parallel counterpart, reasoning that everyone was different in Parallel Time.
 She cited herself as an example of the differences in people across the time bands, but this did not seem to deter Barnabas from pursuing Roxanne.
-Later, Julia and Professor Stokes met at Collinwood and decided to speak with Sebastian Shaw about the imminent disaster.
-Although Shaw claimed to know nothing about what was to happen to the Great House, Julia walked in on him playing the piano in the drawing room, instantly recognizing the music she had heard in the playroom in 1995.
-She confronted Shaw on his knowing more than he had told, and he hastily left the house.
+Later, Julia and Professor Stokes met at Collinwood and decided to speak with Sebastian about the imminent disaster.
+Although Sebastian claimed to know nothing about what was to happen to the Great House, Julia walked in on him playing the piano in the drawing room, instantly recognizing the music she had heard in the playroom in 1995.
+She confronted Sebastian on his knowing more than he had told, and he hastily left the house.